 The Fundamental Difference

-With topical application, finasteride is applied as a solution to the scalp.
-It acts primarily locally at the application site with minimal systemic absorption, depending on dosage.
-This enables targeted treatment of affected areas but requires daily application.
-The goal of topical application is to maximize DHT reduction where it's needed (scalp) while minimizing systemic exposure.
-This should reduce side effects while maintaining efficacy.
+With topical application, finasteride is applied as a solution to the scalp and acts primarily locally at the application site.
+Systemic absorption is minimal and depends on dosage, enabling targeted treatment of affected areas.
+The goal of topical application is to maximize DHT reduction where it's needed – on the scalp – while simultaneously minimizing systemic absorption.
+This should reduce side effects while maintaining efficacy, with application requiring daily topical use.

 Efficacy Comparison